UPDATED 10:45 a.m. ET Thursday with comment from Symantec.

 "We don't think of antivirus as a moneymaker in any way," Brian Dye, senior vice president for information security at Symantec, was quoted as saying.

-Because Symantec is a leader in the U.S. antivirus software market, both with its core enterprise business and with its Norton consumer division, Dye's comments that "antivirus is dead" got a lot of attention.
+Because Symantec is a leader in the U.S. antivirus software market, both with its core enterprise business and with its Norton consumer division, and its products for all platforms are considered some of the best antivirus software out there, Dye's comments that "antivirus is dead" got a lot of attention.